Intertwining and commutation relations for birth-death processes: Applications

 so that dividing by $d_u(z,y)$ and taking suprema entail the inequality:

-Finally, since by remark~\ref{rem:monotone} the semigroup $(P_t)_{t\geq 0}$ propagates monotonicity, the right-hand-side of the latter inequality is nothing but $\Vert P_t \rho \Vert_{\Lip (d_u)} $, showing that the supremum over $\Lip_1 (d_u)$ is attained for the function $\rho$.
-The proof of equation \eqref{eq:contraction} is achieved.
+Finally, since by Remark \ref{remmonotone} the semigroup $(P_t)_{t\geq0}$ propagates monotonicity, the right-hand side of the latter inequality is nothing but $\Vert P_t \rho\Vert_{\Lip(d_u)} $, showing that the supremum over $\Lip_1 (d_u)$ is attained for the function $\rho$.
+The proof of equation \eqref{eqcontraction} is achieved.

-To establish \eqref{eq:chen_inf}, note that it suffices to get part $\leq$ since the other inequality follows from \eqref{eq:contraction}.
-Applying \eqref{eq:intert} to the function $\rho$ which is trivially in $ \Lip_1 (d_u)$, we have for all $x\in \dN$,
+To establish \eqref{eqcheninf}, note that it suffices to get part $\leq$ since the other inequality follows from \eqref{eqcontraction}.
+Applying \eqref{eqintert} to the function $\rho$ which is trivially in $ \Lip_1 (d_u)$, we have for all $x\in\dN$,

-and taking the limit as $t\to 0$ entails the inequality $\si_u \leq V_u (x)$, available for all $x\in \dN$.
-The proof of \eqref{eq:chen_inf} is now complete. \end{proof}
+and taking the limit as $t\to0$ entails the inequality $\si_u \leq V_u (x)$, available for all $x\in\dN$.
+The proof of \eqref{eqcheninf} is now complete. \end{pf}

-\begin{remark}[Pointwise gradient estimates for the Poisson equation] The argument used in the proof of corollary~\ref{corol:wass} allows also to obtain pointwise gradient estimates for the solution of the Poisson equation at the heart of Chen-Stein methods \cite{barbour, brown_xia, barbour_xia, schuhmacher}.
+\begin{remark}[(Pointwise gradient estimates for the Poisson equation)] The argument used in the proof of Corollary \ref{corolwass} allows also to obtain pointwise gradient estimates for the solution of the Poisson equation at the heart of Chen--Stein methods \cite {barbour,brownxia,barbourxia,schuhmacher}.
 More precisely, let us assume that $d_u$ is such that $\rho \in L^1 (\mu)$.
-For any centered function $f\in \Lip_1 (d_u)$, let us consider the Poisson equation $-\cL g = f$, where the unknown is $g$.
-Then under the assumption $\si_u >0$, there exists a unique centered solution $g_f \in \Lip (d_u)$ to this equation given by the formula $g_f = \int_0^\infty P_t f \, dt$.
-We have for any $x\in \dN$ the following estimate (compare with \cite[th.~2.1]{liu_ma}):
+For any centered function $f\in\Lip_1 (d_u)$, let us consider the Poisson equation $-\cL g = f$, where the unknown is $g$.
+Then under the assumption $\si_u >0$, there exists a unique centered solution $g_f \in\Lip(d_u)$ to this equation given by the formula $g_f = \int_0^\infty P_t f\, \mathrm{d}t$.
+We have for any $x\in\dN$ the following estimate (compare with \cite{liuma}, Theorem 2.1):

 \end{remark}